Andrey862/telegram_tf2_voicelines_bot/static/help_text.md

+This is inline bot, put my username in any chat and type something!

-format1 - specify class
+Format1 - specify class

 Class:line
-- example
+example

-Scout : "Come on"
+- Scout : "Come on"

-- example 2 (approximately same result as in the example 1)
+example 2 (approximately the same result as in the example 1)

-sc:come om
+- sc:come om

-format2 - just a line
+Format2 - just a line
-- example
+example
-FREEEDOM
+- FREEEDOM